|From the Morning Star, Rockford, Illinois|

 |I regret not getting a better photo of Evelyn’s marker.|

-Evelyn, who was 38 when she died, was one of the unfortunate souls who died during a performance with “The Four Sky Devils,” an aerial act.
-Evelyn had 28 years of experience in the circus business as an aerialist according to the Dixon Telegraph (24 Aug.
-1955), so she was no novice to the routine she took part in at Dixon’s Summer Days festival on August 23, 1955.
+Evelyn was 38 when she passed away after an accident during a performance with “The Four Sky Devils” at Dixon’s Summer Days festival on August 23, 1955.
+Evelyn had years of experience in the circus business as an aerialist according to the Dixon Telegraph (24 Aug.
+1955).
 I tried to find information about Evelyn’s early circus career, but came up mostly empty-handed.
 (One source indicated that before her marriage to Ray she’d ran a concession stand and that she was the only member of her birth family in the carnival business.)

 Hundreds of onlookers had gathered at around 4:45 that evening to watch The Four Sky Devils, which at that time included Evelyn, Joe and Shirley Carpini and Jimmy Lloyd.
 During the breakaway part of the routine, Evelyn was supposed to “fly” away from her partner and out over the crowd, secured by ropes tied at her ankles.
 The ropes, which had only been used since the end of the previous season and designed to hold 900 pounds, parted and Evelyn plunged 80 feet to the pavement below after first hitting a tree, a trailer, and a wire fence.
 Mrs. Joe Carpini told a reporter that after the accident, Evelyn’s shoe was torn and her “toenails torn away,” but that she didn’t lose consciousness.
 The newspaper described the crowd as “horror stricken” and “too stunned to utter a sound” after the accident, which resulted in a number of serious injuries.